originphp/website/source/docs/development/configuration.md

 ## Environment Settings

+> Prior to version 2.6, environment vars were stored in .env.php, now that file is the cached version which has been parsed from .env.
+Simply delete the cached version when you changed settings and a new one will be regenerated

-When you first create a project with composer,it will rename the `.env.php.default` to `.env.php` and set your information there.
+When you first create a project with composer,it will rename the `.env.default` to `.env.php` and set your information there.
 This information is specific to your current installation.

 As you build your application then will be some custom variables that you use, make sure you always add these definitions to the `.env.php.default` template, since the `.env.php` wont be stored in the git repository for security reasons.
 This way when you deploy your app to a new server, simply rename the template and fill out the details.